Political dissidence in the Empire of Japan: Nisei involvement in Japanese resistance

-Sōka Kyōiku Gakkai resistance
+Buddhist resistance

-The renowned educator Tsunesaburo Makiguchi, based on the teachings of the 13th century religious revolutionary Nichiren Daishonin, attributed the various troubles Japan was experiencing to the acceptance of Nembutsu and other false religious doctrines which slander human life.
-His religious beliefs compelled him to take a stand against the government, earning him a reputation as a political dissident.
-His faith in Nichiren Buddhism motivated him toward "active engagement to promote social good, even if it led to defiance of state authority".
-Consequently, Makiguchi (as its leader) and the lay organization following the Daishonin's teachings (the Soka Kyoiku Gakkai) soon attracted the attention of the Special Higher Police (similar to the Nazi Gestapo).
+The educator and Buddhist leader Tsunesaburo Makiguchi attributed the war Japan was experiencing to the acceptance of religious doctrines which he believed were false and slandered human life.
+Makiguchi cannot be considered as a political opponent to the governement : in some of his writings, he emphasizes loyalty to the emperor, and he was never a critic of wartime Japanese aggression in the neighboring asian countries.

+Though, his religious beliefs compelled him to disobey an important state law Consequently, he and the organization Soka Kyoiku Gakkai soon attracted the attention of the Special Higher Police, Japan's secret police force.

+In 1942, a monthly magazine published by Makiguchi called "Creating Value" (価値創造, Kachi Sōzō) was shut down by the government after only nine issues.

-In 1943, Makiguchi and the lay organization were instrumental in persuading their priesthood - Nichiren Shōshū - to refuse a government-sponsored mandate to merge with Nichiren Shū based on the 'Religious Organizations Law' which had been established in 1939.
-As the war progressed, the Japanese government ordered that a talisman (object of devotion) from the Shinto religion should be placed in every home and temple.
-Bowing to the militaristic regime, the Nichiren Shōshū priesthood agreed to accept the placing of a talisman inside its head temple.
-Defending the purity of the Daishonin's teachings, Makiguchi and the Soka Gakkai leadership openly refused.
-During his prison interrogation by the thought police, Makiguchi shared that his group had destroyed at least 500 of the talismans, a seditious act in those days.
+In 1943, Makiguchi and the lay organization were instrumental in persuading the Nichiren Shōshū priesthood with which their lay movement was aligned to refuse a government-sponsored mandate to merge with Nichiren Shū based on the Religious Organizations Law which had been established in 1939.

+As the war progressed, the Japanese government ordered that Shinto a talisman be placed in every home and temple.
+Bowing to the government's demands, the Nichiren Shōshū priesthood agreed to accept the placing of a talisman inside its head temple.
+Defending what they saw as doctrinal purity, Makiguchi and the Soka Gakkai leadership openly refused.
+During his interrogation by the secret police, Makiguchi shared that his group had seditiously destroyed at least 500 of the talismans.